 Jennifer Kellett established Hawker Place Physiotherapy in 1991 and is the principle practitioner of the family run practice.
-Jenny has served the local communities of Belconnen and North Canberra with commitment and pride for over 26 years.
+Jennie has served the local communities of Belconnen and North Canberra with commitment and pride for over 26 years.
 She is a strong advocate for maintaining fitness, health and well being across all age groups and has a keen professional interest in combining Pilates with weight training for treating postmenopausal women at risk of osteoporosis.

 Apart from my family, including a mischievous eight year old grandchild, Jack, my adorable Ragdoll, Kafka, and Brindabella – a cheeky maltese, shitzu, pomeranian cross (born on the same day as Jack) I have developed a great interest in running.
 I love doing the local Parkrun wherever I am – most often the Ginninderra one in Canberra or Hastings every five weeks when visiting my Mum on the Mornington Peninsula.
 I have also started competing in 10km and half marathon events and to my surprise my times are improving all the time.